-Acrylic sheets are great for cladding bathrooms as an alternative to tiles and as splashbacks in kitchens.
-They are very hygienic since they can easily be wiped clean and do not have as many joins as tiles do.
-We recommend that you use soap and water to clean acrylic and then use a dry cloth to remove any water marks, however you can also buy special cleaners specifically for acrylic.
+Firstly, sheets of acrylic are great for cladding bathrooms, as an alternative to tiles, and as splashbacks in kitchens.
+They are very hygienic, since they can easily be wiped clean.
+Acrylic splash backs do not have as many joins as tiles do.
+We recommend that you use soap and water to clean acrylic.
+Then use a dry cloth to remove any water marks.
+You can also buy special cleaners specifically for acrylic.

 Are acrylic splashbacks any good?

 We think they are great!
-They can be supplied in a wide range of colours, but if we haven’t got the exact shade you require, we will explain how you can achieve this by applying paint to the back of clear acrylic sheets.
-If you really want an individual and unique look, we can supply you with digitally printed acrylic splashbacks all you have to do is let us know what design or picture you’d like.
+They can be supplied in a wide range of colours.
+If you really want an individual and unique look, we can supply you with digitally printed acrylic splashbacks.
+All you have to do is let us know what design or picture you’d like.

 Acrylic splashbacks are hygienic, easy to fit and are easy to clean.
-They are a quick and effective way of modernising an existing kitchen and are great way of adding colour to a new kitchen.
+They are a quick and effective way of modernising an existing kitchen.
+Not only that, but they are great way of adding colour to a new kitchen.
 Acrylic splashbacks are also cheaper than toughened glass.